D.C. Blacks

 The D.C.
 Blacks is an African-American prison gang in the United States whose members are from Washington D.C.
 They are allied with the Black Guerrilla Family and some other black prison gangs.

 The Aryan Brotherhood is one of their main rivals.
 Although the D.C.
 Blacks are one of the largest prison gangs within penitentiaries, they are small compared to the gangs outside of the prison system, such as the Bloods and the Crips.

 History

+The District of Columbia is a federal district and not a state.
+As a result of this, there is no statewide prison system or even a facility within D.C to place felons after sentencing as is the case in the 50 states.
+Since D.C is a federal district, violators serving more than one year for offenses must be transferred from the D.C custody into Federal BOP custody to serve out the sentence in one of the federal corrections facilities.

+The number and concentration of these inmates into various systems, as well as the relative concentration of high crime areas in DC and the resulting familiarity of those inmates to one another has, over the years, created a de facto prison gang.
+Though referred to as DC Blacks for purposes of identifying the demographic, the actual inmates from D.C that band together, in many cases do not identify themselves as that.
+In most cases it is simply association through residency and mutual defense and resource sharing between these inmates in the course of their prison experience.